 Lucy Lacy, Treasurer of the Fred Douglass Community Development Corporation.
 A non-profit charitable organization in Jacksonville, Texas.
 Lucy joined the FDCDC in February 2009.
 In this role, Lucy serves as the chair of the Finance committee, assist in the preparation of the budget, helps develop fundraising strategies, and makes financial information available to board members and the public, as needed.
 She holds a Bachelor of Science Degree in Nursing from Texas Woman's University.
+Masters in Healthcare Administration from Ashford University.
+Retired nurse with 37 years at the Michael E. Debakey Veterans Administration Medical Center Hospital.
+Lucy enjoys selling jewelry in her free time.
 To contact Lucy Lacy please email [email protected]

 Sandra Newsome Thompson

 Sandra Thompson, Financial Secretary of the Fred Douglass Community Development Corporation.
 A non-profit charitable organization in Jacksonville, Texas.
 Sandra joined the FDCDC in February 2009.
 In this role, Sandra serves as the chair of the Funding and Development committee.
 She attended Texas Woman's University in Denton, Texas after graduating from Jacksonville High School in 1973.
 She has worked in the banking industry for 41 years.
 Sandra is currently working as VP/Manager with Prosperity Bank in Jacksonville, Texas.
 To contact Sandra Thompson please email [email protected]